 The school board or private school will provide the forms.
 They also help parents fill them out and understand what documents they need to collect.

 The documents needed depend on which category the child fits into.
 For example, the documents might include a letter from a school outside Quebec showing that a parent did most of their elementary schooling in English elsewhere in Canada.
-In all cases, a copy of the child’s birth certificate showing both parents’ names must be provided.
+In all cases, a copy of the child’s birth certificate showing the parents’ names must be provided.

 How Long It Takes